 The Field of Light art installation, a global phenomenon by internationally acclaimed artist Bruce Munro, has come ‘home’ to the place that inspired it – Uluru.
 More than 50,000 slender stems crowned with frosted-glass spheres bloom as darkness falls over Australia’s spiritual heartland.
 Pathways draw viewers into the installation, which comes to life under a sky brilliant with stars.
 The installation, aptly named Tili Wiru Tjuta Nyakutjaku by the local community means ‘looking at lots of beautiful lights’ in local Pitjantjatjara will be in place for a full year, and closed on March 31, 2018.

 7) 200 extraordinary art installations on 1 festival

 This one could not be missing: Burning man!
 Once I hope to go there and experience all of these art works on one place.
 You can find so many art installations over there – it’s the concept of the festival.
 Everyone brings and creates something to take it with them.
 There is an archive for all the art installations of the past years.
-If you like, you can head over to this section their website.
-Or see the video to get an impression.
+To get an impression, you can head over to this section their website if you like.
+Or go watch the video underneath.